rafiksh/tic-tac-toe-oop/README.md

 # Tic Tac Toe OOP

 Tic-Tac-Toe is one of the most simple games in history.
-So why not take it up a notch and make it more dynamic using OOP.
+So why not take it up a notch and make it more dynamic using OOP running in the terminal.

 ## Installation